 Unfortunately, it does not matter how serious your injuries could have been: it is the actual injuries that you have suffered which determines the value of your claim.

 How this affects your claim

 However, for injury claims worth less than £1000, then you are only entitled to recover limited legal fees for pursuing your claim.
-The figure is usually a maximum of £80.
+The figure is usually a maximum of £80 if court proceedings have been issued.
 This would not cover the usual costs of us representing you and any amount of our fees over this amount would have to be paid by you out of your compensation.